Use a Computer

 A small number of guest computer workstations are available to non-UTSA patrons (including alumni and community borrowers).
 These computers are labeled appropriately, and have a 30-minute time limit.

 Select a location to see—in real time—which computer stations are open.
+Please note, maps can only be viewed using Internet Explorer.

 For your convenience, laptop computers are available for UTSA students, faculty and staff to check-out.
 For more information, visit Borrow Tech Gear.